ibrahim22-11/Hospital-Emergency-Room/README.md

 This project showcases an interactive hospital emergency room dashboard built entirely in Microsoft Excel.
 It provides a monthly performance overview to help track patient flow, referrals, wait times, and service quality through clear KPIs and visual analytics.

+Tools Used Only Excel Completed on 10 August 2025

 Key Features

 Total Patients: 9,216 — total number of patients served in the month.